alanh90/BicameralAGI/README.md

 4. **Meta-Learning Analysis**
    - Implement meta-learning algorithms to analyze the AI's learning patterns across different tests and scenarios.

-This Hourmand Test framework focuses on quantifiable metrics that can be automatically tested, reducing subjectivity and improving data quality.
+This Turing++ Test framework focuses on quantifiable metrics that can be automatically tested, reducing subjectivity and improving data quality.
 It leverages advanced AI techniques such as vector embeddings, NLP, and machine learning models to evaluate various aspects of human-like AI behavior and cognition.

+-->

+<a name="turing-comparison"></a>
-## Illustrating the difference between the Turing Test vs Hourmand Test
+## 🔍 Illustrating the Difference: Turing Test vs Turing++ Test

-The following examples demonstrate how the Hourmand test probes deeper into AI behavior, revealing limitations in current AI systems and highlighting the human-like qualities it aims to evaluate.
+The following examples demonstrate how the Turing++ test probes deeper into AI behavior, revealing limitations in current AI systems and highlighting the human-like qualities it aims to evaluate.

 <table>
   <tr>
     <th width="50%">The following examples pass the Turing Test</th>
-    <th width="50%">The following examples would pass the Hourmand Test</th>
+    <th width="50%">The following examples would pass the Turing++ Test</th>
   </tr>
   <tr>
     <td>